How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Results and Discussion

-\paragraph{GAM using DLM measures} We included two sets of measures in our GAMs: a set of non-incremental measures (\texttt{Trial number}, \texttt{Log Word frequency}, \texttt{Word length} and \texttt{Response}), and the incremental measures from the DLM (\texttt{Log Semantic density}, \texttt{Log L1Chat}, \texttt{C-Precision} and \texttt{Yes-activation}).
-The set of non-incremental measures does not include \texttt{Orthographic Neighbourhood Size} as by itself it has no clear theoretical motivation from the DLM perspective\footnote{But note that it is used implicitly in the \texttt{Shortest Path} measure for nonwords.}.
+\paragraph{GAM using DLM measures} We included two sets of measures in our GAMs: a set of non-incremental measures (\texttt{Trial number}, \texttt{Log Word frequency}, \texttt{Word length} and \texttt{Response}), and four incremental measures from the DLM (\texttt{Log Semantic density}, \texttt{Log Cue Activation Diversity}, \texttt{C-Precision} and \texttt{Yes-activation}).
+The set of non-incremental measures does not include \texttt{Orthographic Neighbourhood Size} as by itself it has no clear theoretical motivation from the DLM perspective\footnote{But note that it is used implicitly in the \texttt{Form-driven Semantic Relatedness} measure for nonwords.}.
 Table~\ref{tab:predictors_words} provides an overview of the predictors and their reliability; Figure~\ref{fig:all_ldl_words} visualises the partial effects.
 The classical predictors in the dynamic GAMs had similar effects as in the baseline model, and are therefore not displayed (but see Supplementary Materials for further details).

 \texttt{Trial Number} was significant across all subjects.
 We included this predictor because effects which arise from e.g. increased motor training, task adaption or attention fluctuations \citep[cf.][]{baayen2022note} are outside the scope of our model.
-We note, however, that by including \texttt{Trial Number}, we work against our hypothesis, as this predictor may absorb part of the effect of learning.
+We note, however, that by including \texttt{Trial Number, we work against our hypothesis, as this predictor may absorb part of the effect of learning.}

 As expected, \texttt{Log Word frequency} was again significant for all subjects. \texttt{Word length} was a significant predictor for somewhat fewer subjects (74\%), and \texttt{Response} for 77\%.

 The partial effects of the predictors that are grounded in the DLM are visualized in Figure~\ref{fig:all_ldl_words}. \texttt{Log Semantic density} (top left) was significant for 56\% of all subjects: the denser the semantic space the predicted vector $\hat{\mathbf{s}}$ landed in, the faster the response.
 This fits well with insights gained with models such as MROM, where higher general activation implies higher lexicality --- and thus faster reaction times \citep{grainger1996orthographic}.